ipsec tunnel restart blocks udp traffic

 As a proof of the problem, look for conntrack entry using the public wan ip address instead of the lan address.

-#1 Updated by Filippo Carletti over 3 years ago
+#1 Updated by Filippo Carletti about 4 years ago

 - Status changed from NEW to TRIAGED